-Dr. Petersen's funded research programs include two R01 grants.
-One project is the Pancreatic Cancer Genetic Epidemiology (PACGENE) Consortium, a seven-center consortium that is prospectively recruiting high-risk familial pancreatic cancer kindreds and genotyping them to localize the chromosomal regions that harbor susceptibility loci and identify the gene(s) themselves.
-She and her colleagues have developed a resource of more than 2,700 families for study.
+- Pancreatic Cancer Genetic Epidemiology (PACGENE) Consortium.
+This long-term study recruits high-risk familial pancreatic cancer kindreds and genotypes them to localize the chromosomal regions that harbor susceptibility loci and identify the genes themselves by using next-generation sequencing.
+Dr. Petersen and her colleagues have developed a resource of more than 3,190 families in this seven-center consortium.

 Significance to patient care

 Dr. Petersen's goal is to translate gene discoveries into clinical application, with respect to improving risk assessment through modeling and studying the impact of genetic testing.

 - Member, Clinical Trials and Translational Research Advisory Committee, National Cancer Institute, 2015-2019

 - Member, Board of Scientific Counselors, National Human Genome Research Institute, 2013-2018

 - Recipient, Visiting Scholar Award, Occupational and Environmental Epidemiology Branch, Division of Cancer Epidemiology and Genetics, National Cancer Institute, 2015

 - Elected chair, Molecular Epidemiology Working Group, American Association for Cancer Research, 2010